cypherfucker/SecureLock-V1/README.md

 ### File Signature

-Files encrypted with hat.sh are identifiable by looking at the file signature that is used by the app to verify the content of a file, Such signatures are also known as magic numbers or Magic Bytes.
+Files encrypted with SecureLock are identifiable by looking at the file signature that is used by the app to verify the content of a file, Such signatures are also known as magic numbers or Magic Bytes.
 These Bytes are authenticated and cannot be changed.

 ### Safari and Mobile Browsers